Dipole Localization Using An Integrated Radio Frequency Atomic Magnetometer: Conclusion

 \section{Conclusion}

 An oriented magnetic dipole was located in a 80~cm diameter circle in a plane 19.5~cm away from the sensor plane.
 The dipole operated at 423~kHz and generated an RF magnetic field of less than a nT at the RF atomic magnetometer.
 The newly-developed integrated magnetometer, with a sensitivity well below that of ambient magnetic noise, was found to be versatile due to its compactness and flexible wired connections.
 This versatility allowed for easy rotation of the sensor for orthogonal measurements.
 With two orthogonal measurements, the magnetic field vector was extracted.
 Furthermore, an algorithm was developed to determine the coordinates of the dipole from two spatially-separated vector measurements.
 The 3D location of the dipole was calculated with error bars from the magnetic field vectors alone and found to be in good agreement with the physical location.
-In conclusion, the flexibility and sensitivity of the integrated magnetometer, combined with the demonstrated technique to convert RF magnetic vector measurements to dipole coordinates, is a powerful combination for covert localization of nearby magnetic dipoles. \FloatBarrier
+In conclusion, the flexibility and sensitivity of the integrated magnetometer, combined with the demonstrated technique to convert RF magnetic vector measurements to dipole coordinates, is a powerful combination for covert localization of nearby magnetic dipoles with a known orientation.
+Potential applications with known orientations include those where a dipole is created according to a pre-determined excitation, for instance NMR or MIT, or an RF tracking tag, restricted to translation or 2D motion.